Press Enter to search or ESC to close

 Cognitive Therapy

 In cognitive therapy, a series of probing questions must be answered in writing.
-These questions often have to do with emotions and life experiences too inconvenient or too difficult to talk about in person.
+These questions often have to do with emotions and life experiences too inconvenient or too tough to talk about in person.

 Some question samples include what a person worries about, fears or imagines will happen in their life.
 Writing an imaginary dialogue can also help people say what they wish to communicate in person.
 If someone is dealing with self-doubt or low self-esteem, filling in blanks or answering questions with positive words about themselves helps improve confidence and mood.